drewm1980/multi_view_stereo_benchmark/extern/README.md

 We will, however, be quite liberal in how we hack on the CMakeLists files of our dependencies to make them easier to configure and run from a really dumb shell script.

+## Building

+TODO: automate building all of the dependencies somehow...